Skip to main content

 • Table B contains order information from customer 1, 2, 3, and 4.

-• These tables contain some identical records (duplicates).
+• Tables A and B each contain some identical records (duplicates).

 Table A